ethereum/ethereum-org-website/src/content/contributing/style-guide/index.md

 ![How to mint your NFT](https://cdn-images-1.medium.com/max/2000/0342fj_fsdfs.gif)
 ```

+This helps us ensure the image will be available.

 ### Using Emojis {#images}

-Everyone loves emojis <Emoji text="🥰" size={1} /> To standardize the appearance of all Emojis across browsers ethereum.org uses an `Emoji` component.
+Everyone loves emojis <Emoji text="🥰" size={1} /> To standardize the appearance of all Emojis across browsers, ethereum.org uses an `<Emoji />` React component.

 ```md
 <--- Good --->